KhalamAcademy/data/README.md

-# Khalam Academy Core Data
+# Kalam Academy Core Data

 This is where the core aggregated data is stored as well as helper scripts.